sara-magdy8/bill_api/README.md

 # How to Run

+1) Place All Files on the root of your web server.
+2) Open PHPunit.xml file on the root and change app.baseURL with your corresponding URL.
-Place All Files on the root of your web server, And read the follwing in order to know how to send a request to the API.
+Then read the follwing in order to know how to send a request to the API.

 ## API Pre-defined products & Currencies
 ##### Products :